Jason Sudeikis biography

 In addition to starring in six seasons of SNL, Sudeikis received rave reviews for his arc on NBC's Emmy Award-winning 30 Rock, appearing in 12 episodes, to date, as Tina Fey's charmingly funny love interest, Floyd.
 He also provided the voice of two principle characters on Fox's hit animated comedy series The Cleveland Show, created by Seth MacFarlane.
 Sudeikis also recently guest-starred on the fan-favorite It's Always Sunny in Philadelphia as Smitty, the long-forgotten fourth member of the Paddy's gang.

 On the big screen Jason starred alongside Jennifer Aniston and Gerard Butler in The Bounty Hunter; appeared in Going the Distance opposite Drew Barrymore and Justin Long; and played Mason in What Happens in Vegas with Cameron Diaz and Ashton Kutcher.
 In 2011 he starred alongside Owen Wilson in Hall Pass and with Jason Bateman, Colin Farrell and Jennifer Aniston in Horrible Bosses.
 He was also seen in the 2012 Jay Roach comedy The Campaign alongside Will Ferrell and Zach Galifianakis and more recently, in the comedy flick We're the Millers (2013) starring Jennifer Aniston.
 He also reprised his role in the sequel Horrible Bosses 2 (2014).
-More recently, he starred in Race (2016), Mother's Day (2016), and Masterminds (2016).
+More recently, he starred in Race (2016), Mother's Day (2016), Masterminds (2016), The Book of Love (2017), Colossal (2017) and Downsizing (2017).

 Jason is actively involved with The Children's Mercy Hospital, as well as other charities.